goci-io/aws-lambda-kms-encryption/README.md

 To store encrypted values in your repository you need to encrypt the value manually by using the encryption lambda.

 You can also use the provided [Makefile](Makefile) to en- or decrypt values using `make encrypt` and `make decrypt`.
-You may also provide `STAGE` and `REGION` arguments to `make` to build the correct lambda function name.
+You may also provide `STAGE` argument to `make` to build the correct lambda function name.

 _-- or --_